FIWARE/tutorials.Short-Term-History/README.md

 The `mintaka` container is listening on one port:

--   Temporal operations must be requested on port `8080` is where the service will be listen
+-   Temporal operations must be requested on port `8080` is where the service will be listening

 The `mintaka` container is driven by environment variables as shown: